 The increased popularity and research evidence for mindfulness and meditation has led many people to integrate meditation into their lives.
-For some people meditation is a way to stay centered and feel sane; for others it’s a way to manage anxiety; for others it’s a way to deal with stress, attention deficits, or other difficulties.
-Whatever the reason people practice meditation, many ask, “How long should I meditate?”
-This very simple question, however, does not have a straightforward answer.
+For some people meditation is a way to stay centered and feel sane; for others it’s a way to manage anxiety.
+Still others find it’s a way to deal with stress, attention deficits, or other difficulties.
+Whatever the reason people practice meditation, many wonder, “How long should I meditate?”

 Mindfulness-based clinical interventions such as Mindfulness-Based Stress Reduction (MBSR) typically recommend practicing meditation for 40-45 minutes per day.
-The Transcendental Meditation (TM) tradition often recommends twenty minutes, twice daily.
-Interventions based on the Relaxation Response (Benson, 1975) also often recommend twenty-minute meditations.
-Traditionally, shamatha meditation (a breath-focused meditation) was and is practiced by monks in monasteries in Tibet for ten- or fifteen minute stretches, several times a day.
+The Transcendental Meditation (TM) tradition often recommends 20 minutes, twice daily.
+Interventions based on the Relaxation Response (Benson, 1975) also often recommend 20-minute meditations.
+Traditionally, shamatha meditation (a breath-focused meditation) was and is practiced by monks and nuns in Tibetan monasteries for ten- or fifteen minute stretches.
+The monks and nuns did this several times a day.
 However, there is nothing magic about these recommended numbers.
-There is still good reason to believe that making meditation a regular part of your day is more important than how long you meditate.
+Making meditation a regular part of your day is more important than how long you meditate.

-However, two recent studies have found some empirical basis for recommending minimum lengths of meditations sessions.
-Noted cognitive scientist Dr. Amishi Jha recently found that meditation sessions as brief as 12 minutes apparently produced cognitive improvements in a sample of U.S. Marines preparing for deployment.
-Another study, by different investigators, found significant improvement on GRE test performance in undergraduate students who meditated just ten minutes daily.
+However, two recent studies have found some scientific basis for recommending minimum lengths of meditation sessions.
+Noted cognitive scientist Dr. Amishi Jha recently found that meditation sessions as brief as 12 minutes produced cognitive improvements.
+This was in a sample of U.S. Marines preparing for deployment.
+Another study, by different investigators, found that 10 minutes of daily meditation improved GRE test performance in undergraduate students.

-Does this mean that we should all meditate for ten to twelve minutes per day?
-No, but it does suggest that some of the beneficial effects of meditation kick in beginning at the 10-12 minute mark.
-Ten minutes, evidence suggests, does seem to be a minimum threshold for some of meditation’s benefits to occur, as well as a very doable length of time for many people.
+Does this mean that we should all meditate for 10 to 12 minutes per day?
+No, but it does suggest that some of the effects of meditation kick in beginning around the 10-minute mark.
+Ten minutes, evidence suggests, does seem to be a minimum threshold for some of meditation’s benefits to occur.
+It also happens to be a very doable length of time for many people.